Std1o/Lilith-AppStatesManager/README.md

 #### SingleEventFlow
 Class for single events flow.
 In other words, the action is performed only once.
-And it will not be executed even if the device configuration was changed in.
+And it will not be executed again even if the device configuration was changed in.

 Usage example №1
 ```Kotlin